Thang Nguyen 555

 Coming to peace with his past.

-Late 90’s saw a media tectonic shift, from analog to digital with Howard Jonas saw VoIP while I was crushed then crawled out from underneath the rubble.
+Late 90’s saw a media tectonic shift from analog to digital.
+Howard Jonas saw VoIP and reaped a reward.
+I was crushed then crawled out from underneath the rubble of Dial-Around and VoIP.

-John loves the outdoors (Colorado) and land conservation through friendship with the “mouth of the South” (and indirectly Jane Fonda).
+John loves the outdoors (Colorado) and land conservation, partly through friendship with the “mouth of the South” (and indirectly Jane Fonda).

-Another American success story not without sweat and tears, penny pinching and tied knots in the stomach.
+Another American success story.
+Always peppered with sweat and tears, penny pinching and tied knots in the stomach.

-Today’s Big Tech stand on Cable’s shoulders (itself on railroad right of way) streaming and sucking up bandwidth cushioned by Net Neutrality without paying an extra dime (until sued by mass tort) or a/o this edit price increase by Netflix.
+Today’s Big Tech stand on Cable’s shoulders (itself on railroad’s right of way) streaming and sucking up bandwidth – cushioned by Net Neutrality without paying an extra dime (until sued by mass tort) or a/o this edit, eventual price increase by Netflix.

-Learn to deFAANG (facebook, apple, amazon, netflix and google).
-Learn from ATT who tried hard to cut the cord, while Apple pushes mobile.
-It’s much easier to upgrade an app then to yank out all the wires (copper) or integrate cellular, cable and copper into Triple Play package.
+Learn to deFAANG (Facebook, Apple, Amazon, Netflix and google).
+Learn from ATT who tried hard to cut the cord, as Apple pushes mobile.
+It’s much easier to upgrade an app then to yank out all the wires (copper, coaxial cellular) or package them into a “sticky” Triple Play.

-Again, at 30,000 feet and global view, what they struggle against is quite different given long context and legacy technology.
+Again, at 30,000 feet and global view, what they struggle against is quite different given legacy technology.

 Decent folks come across decent despite success and wealth.
-Born to be wired ends with a note of gratitude to end all notes, a song started out at Bell Labs and closed out at Cable Labs.
+Born to be wired ends with a note of gratitude to end all notes, a song headstart at Bell Labs and finish out at Cable Labs.

-This writing, if ever reached your eyes, is transmitted via Spectrum cable broadband upload, once Verizon, once MCI, where Vint Cerf used to mill about.
-Then off to Google, its “Fiber” is trying to compete with TCI (now ATT) and all the mega mergers – to adapt or die.
+This writing, if ever reached your eyes, is transmitted via Spectrum cable broadband upload, once Verizon, once MCI, where Vint Cerf used to mill about before Google, with its “Fiber” now competes with TCI (ATT).
+Adage: adapt or die.
 Like balls hitting and spinning from one another.
 Some jumped off the “Wall Street pool table”.
-Greed is good, portrayed by Michael Douglas in suspenders on Stairmaster.
+Greed is good, portrayed by Michael Douglas, at the time (80’s) in suspenders on Stairmaster.

 With success comes enormous sacrifice and cost (time away from home and loved ones).

-I finished the epilogue and bibliography of Born to be Wired on St Patrick Day, quite appropriately, coming away richer (data wise), and a respect for a straight-spoken Irish-root investor who respects OPM.
+I finished the epilogue and bibliography of Born to be Wired on St Patrick Day, appropriately, coming away curating and feeling richer (data wise), with a respect for a straight-spoken Irish-root investor who respects OPM.

-We all are stewards of our allotted time on Earth.
+We all are stewards, if not money, then of our allotted time on Earth.
 Keep it simple.
-See through the complexity: Noise vs signal, truth and lies, stove pipe and nuance.
+See through the complexity: Noise vs signal, truth vs lies, stove pipe vs nuance, opportunity cost vs marginal cost.

 Leave a comment